Stephen0111/Crypto-ETL/README.md

 # Crypto ETL Pipeline with Apache Airflow, GCS & BigQuery
-*A Production-Grade Cloud Data Engineering Pipeline Built on Google Cloud*
+*A Production-Grade, Scalable Cloud Data Engineering Pipeline on Google Cloud*

-This project is a fully automated **real-time ETL pipeline** that continuously extracts live cryptocurrency prices for the **Top 20 coins**, stores raw data in **Google Cloud Storage (GCS)**, loads them into **BigQuery**, transforms them into analytics-ready tables, and finally exposes them in **Looker Studio** for real-time dashboards.
+This project implements a **high‑throughput, production‑ready ETL pipeline** engineered to ingest, process, and serve real‑time cryptocurrency market data at scale.
+The system continuously retrieves pricing data for the **Top 20 cryptocurrencies**, persists immutable raw payloads in **Google Cloud Storage (GCS)**, loads them into **BigQuery**, applies deterministic SQL transformations, and exposes curated analytical datasets to **Looker Studio**.

-The pipeline is orchestrated end-to-end using **Cloud Composer (Managed Apache Airflow)** and runs every 5 minutes.
+The pipeline is orchestrated using **Cloud Composer (Managed Apache Airflow)** and executes on a 5‑minute interval with built‑in observability, operational resilience, and cost‑optimized data processing patterns.

 ---